rclone/rclone/docs/content/docs.md

 The connection timeout is the amount of time rclone will wait for a connection to go through to a remote object storage system.
 It is `1m` by default.

+### --copy-dest=DIR ###

+When using `sync`, `copy` or `move` DIR is checked in addition to the destination for files.
+If a file identical to the source is found that file is server side copied from DIR to the destination.
+This is useful for incremental backup.

+The remote in use must support server side copy and you must use the same remote as the destination of the sync.
+The compare directory must not overlap the destination directory.

+See `--compare-dest` and `--backup-dir`.

 ### --dedupe-mode MODE ###